byjg/php-rest-reference-architecture/docs/login.md

 This project comes with a management user, login and JWT out of the box.

-For most of use cases you don't need to change the application.
+For most of the use cases you don't need to change the application.
 Just the dependency injection configuration.

 ## Configure the Login